DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-06-07-adding-questions-about-visa-sponsorship-to-organisation-details.md

 ### Skilled Worker visas question page

-On the Skilled Worker visas question page, we ask, ‘Can this organisation sponsor Skilled Worker visas for courses they run?’
+On the Skilled Worker visas question page, we ask, ‘Can this organisation sponsor Skilled Worker visas for courses they run?’.

 The question has 2 options: